 If any private land or improvement thereon adjoining or in the vicinity of the land the subject of any permit, license or lease under the provisions of this Act is injured or depreciated in value by any operations carried on by the lessee or his agents, or the licensee or his agents, or by reason of the occupation of any portion of the surface, or the enjoyment by the lessee or licensee of any right-of-way, the owner and occupier of such private land or improvements thereon shall severally be entitled to compensation for all loss and damage thereby sustained, and the amount of such compensation shall be ascertained in the same manner as is hereinbefore prescribed and the provisions of section 22 shall apply with the necessary modifications.

-[Section 25 amended by No. 8 of 1940 s.
+[Section 25 amended: No. 8 of 1940 s.
 9.]

 26. Compensation for further damage